The Rigveda, Book 1 - Verses 130 to 139

 like chariots, to the sea, like chariots showing forth their strength.

-They, reaching hence away, have joined their strength for one eternal end,
+They, reaching hence away, have joined their strength for

 Even as the cows who poured forth every thing for man, Yea, poured forth all thing- for mankind.